When it comes to exercise, there are numerous health benefits for men, including:

 Step 1: Approach the rack with the bar at about chest height.
 To use a clean grip, place your fingertips just under the bar slightly wider than shoulder-width apart.
 You can leave all or just a few fingertips in that position as you continue.
 Next, push the heels of your hands and your elbows upward until your upper arms are about parallel to the floor.
 With your core tight, step back from the rack, pulling your shoulder blades down and back.

-Step 3: To return to standing, imagine you’re pushing the ground away from you.
-Squeeze your glutes at the top.
+Step 3: To return to standing, imagine you’re pushing the ground away from you driving your knees out, and squeeze your glutes at the top.

 Repeat 10 to 12 times for three to four sets, resting for about 1 minute between sets.